Skip to main content

 Overview

 The v2.0.0 release of Suki.js includes significant improvements that enhance clinical documentation workflows and standardize healthcare integrations.
-This guide will walk you through the migration process step by step.
+This guide provides step-by-step instructions to migrate your integration from v1.x to v2.0.

-• Improved Section Editing: New dictation and copy capabilities
+• Improved section editing with dictation copy capabilities

-• Better Error Handling: Enhanced validation and error reporting
+• Enhanced error handling with better validation and reporting

 Step 1: Update Package Version